harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 ![](redis-inspect-1.png)

-In the image above you can see the list of network our `redis` container is connected to.
+In the image above you can see the list of networks our `redis` container is connected to.
 Currently it shows just one bridge network named `bridge` which is the default one.
 We can also see the IP address assigned to this container: `172.17.0.2`.

 So currently our two containers: `my-service` and `redis` are connected to this default bridge network.
 That means that these two containers should've full access to each other.
 So, in theory our containers should be able to communicate with each other.
 But that isn't the case.
 Why is that?